Find the latest news for Italy

 Science and innovation

-We also work together as part of the Global Research Alliance on Agricultural Greenhouse Gases.
+We work together as part of the Global Research Alliance on Agricultural Greenhouse Gases.
 This work focusses on technologies and practices to grow more food and more climate-resilient food systems without growing greenhouse gas emissions.

 Working Holiday Scheme